 Second draft = First draft - 10%

 He also has a great rule for writing that first drafts are always too long.
 People naturally write long.

 In your second draft, delete words so its word count is 90% of the first draft.
 His advice is this will make your writing easier to read.

-Which brings us on to our T-shirt designs.
+This brings us to our T-shirt designs.
 As per our learnings on our T-shirt designs article, our first sets of T-shirt designs were too complicated.

 Like the brainstorming idea reject list and the 10% of Stephen King’s first draft.

-So we revisited our old T-shirt ideas and forced ourself to make them simpler.
+So we revisited our old T-shirt ideas and forced ourselves to make them simpler.
 Our refinement of these designs made them sharper and clearer.

 Simplified T-shirt design